Reviews You Can Rely On

 Choosing a price range can narrow the field right away, as most people don't have much wiggle room in their budget.
 If you can't afford $400 earbuds, why consider them at all?
 If you know your limit, stick to it.
 Buying the best you can afford can make your wallet and your ears happy.
 Most casual listeners can likely find an above-average, reasonably priced set of buds that will make them very happy without breaking the bank.

 Choosing the best pair for your ear shape, size, and the duration you'll be wearing them is important.
-It doesn't matter how great the sound is or how easy the app is to use, if they are uncomfortable at first or become so over time, you are likely to dread wearing them or worse, buying a second pair.
+It doesn't matter how great the sound is or how easy the app is to use, if they are uncomfortable at first or become so over time, you are likely to dread wearing them or worse, end up buying a second pair.

 Looking for more in-depth advice?
 Take a look at our How to Choose Earbuds and Headphones article.